 You may notice that “Advertising” is a new section in this month’s income report.
 Since being burned by Google I’ve been hesitant to bother with ads again, but last month I decided to sign up for Leadbolt and re-evaluate my options.

 I also sold some custom advertising space on this blog for a decent fee.
-On that note, check out the HTML5 game creation software Construct 2!
 I prefer selling my own ad space directly like this because it keeps me in control.

 Finally, I’m continuing my efforts to establish some mobile ad earnings.
 Hopefully these will start to come into fruition soon and ad revenue will become a staple part of my online income once again.